xopxe/Toribio/docs/1-Tutorial.md

 Now we run toribio with rc\_control task enabled on one machine, connected to a second machine with rc\_bot enabled.

+    lua toribio-go.lua -c rc_control.conf

+and

-    lua toribio-go.lua
+    lua toribio-go.lua -c rc_bot.conf

 Notice that rc\_control might have to be run as sudo, if your distribution request such thing for accesing /dev/input/mice.

 ## Reactive robotics

 In this example, we will use a usb4butia IO board.
 Our task will be called bootia, and we will use the deviceloader/bobot task to access the hardware.
-Thus, our toribio-go.conf will have the following:
+Thus, our configuration file will have the following:

     deviceloaders.bobot.load = true
     deviceloaders.bobot.path = '../bobot' --path to bobot library